 “And when I grow up and have what I need, I will begin helping young kids instead of cats.”

-Apollo’s big heart led him to care for a helpless kitten.
-Thanks to your support and the loving care of the kinship, he wants to keep helping others who are helpless.
+Apollo's big heart led him to care for a helpless kitten.
+Thanks to your support and the loving care of the Kinship Project, he wants to keep helping others who are helpless.
 Your support helps break the cycle of abuse and neglect.
 It’s building a new cycle of love and compassion in Apollo’s life.